muskangautam64/Faculty-feedback-system/README.md

-# Rate My Professors Project :)
-A project to advance our Natural Language Processing skills using a practical, real-world dataset: the comments on Rate My Professor.
-Here's a link to a quick video to showcase our [extension.](https://drive.google.com/file/d/1jrBeuaZ0NQyXyRWPuCV8DuvFsApgXPGp/view?usp=sharing)

-## Who are we?
-We are students at Texas A&M University, mostly studying Computer Science, who decided to make use of our summer and create something quite unique.

 ### Why did we decide to do this?
 As college students, we noticed a few features missing from the Rate My Professors (RMP) website that we thought we could take upon ourselves to implement.
 We quickly realized, however, the depth of interesting things that could be done with such a robust and relatively untapped dataset.